LevelUpMarketers/trying-to-adult-rva-2025/docs/MemberDashboard.md

 Below the membership controls is a **Payment History** table.
 It lists all transactions in chronological order including event purchases logged in the `tta_transactions` table, any refunds processed, and monthly membership charges retrieved from the Authorize.Net API.
+Refund transactions now appear alongside all other charges so members can see every adjustment to their account.
 Event names link to their event pages even after the events move into the archive, and each row displays the date, item name, and amount charged.
 Refunds appear as negative amounts in the table.